I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 |---|---|---|---|---|

-Ornith 1.0 35B-FP8 leveraged the efficiency of MoE Active 3B to deliver 37.5 tok/s for the 35B class.
-Compared to bf16 Dense 9B (12.65 tok/s), that's 3x faster, and a gen latency of 22 seconds for 100 ELYZA tasks is in the practical range for a reasoning model at the 35B class.
-Ornith is provided officially on HF as FP8 (compressed-tensors), and it runs as-is with --quantization compressed-tensors on vLLM 0.23.0 + vllm/vllm-openai:latest.
-The practicality of "fits within 35-40 GB on a single DGX Spark with the officially provided quantization, delivering 37 tok/s" is a welcome figure for operations looking to host a 35B class locally.
+Ornith 1.0 35B-FP8 leverages MoE Active 3B efficiency to achieve 37.5 tok/s for the 35B class.
+Compared to the bf16 Dense 9B (12.65 tok/s), that's 3x faster; a gen latency of 22 seconds for 100 ELYZA tasks is within practical range for a reasoning model + 35B class.
+Ornith's official HF provides it as FP8 (compressed-tensors), and it can be run as-is with --quantization compressed-tensors on vLLM 0.23.0 + vllm/vllm-openai:latest.
+The practicality of "officially provided quantization, fits in 35-40 GB on a single DGX Spark, achieves 37 tok/s" is a welcome proposition for operations wanting to keep a 35B-class model locally.

 |---|---|---|---|---|---|

-Simply put, Ornith 1.0 9B is the "sweet spot when you want quality," and Ornith 1.0 35B-FP8 is the "sweet spot when you want speed."
-Being able to choose honestly between quality and speed within the same family is a straightforwardly appealing setup for operational design.
+Simply put, Ornith 1.0 9B is the sweet spot "when you want quality," and Ornith 1.0 35B-FP8 is the sweet spot "when you want speed."
+Being able to choose quality vs. speed honestly within the same family is a genuinely convenient setup for operational design.

-One note: the 35B-FP8 ELYZA score of 2.61 was measured under the single condition of max_tokens=1,024.
-Ornith 35B-FP8 still produced 24 five-point scores, and its generation quality itself is stable.
-If you're seriously using 35B-FP8 for long-form tasks, designing with max_tokens set to 2,048-4,096 to let <think> fully play out should improve quality while preserving the speed advantage.
-This is a topic I want to revisit while running it in actual production.
+One supplementary note: the 35B-FP8's ELYZA score of 2.61 was measured under the single condition of max_tokens=1,024.
+The 35B-FP8 still produced 24 five-point scores, and its raw generation quality is stable.
+If you seriously use 35B-FP8 for long-form tasks and set max_tokens to 2,048-4,096 to let <think> fully complete, the quality should improve while retaining the speed advantage.
+This is a theme I'd like to confirm through actual operational use.

-Note that wesche.com Spark-Bench v2's published value of 66.9 tok/s for Ornith-1.0-35B was measured with NVFP4 quantization ("Local models: served via llama.cpp (Q4_K_M quantization) or vLLM (NVFP4)", source: wesche.com/dgx/).
-Since the official Ornith HuggingFace collection currently has no NVFP4 version, wesche measured their own NVFP4-quantized version.
-If Ornith officially releases an NVFP4 version, reaching the 60 tok/s range for the 35B class becomes a realistic prospect.
-Separately measuring Nemotron 3 Nano 30B-A3B-NVFP4 on my local DGX Spark yielded 59.81 tok/s (same 30B class MoE Active 3B + NVFP4), consistent with wesche's order of magnitude.
+Also, the 66.9 tok/s for Ornith-1.0-35B published by wesche.com Spark-Bench v2 was measured with NVFP4 quantization ("Local models: served via llama.cpp (Q4_K_M quantization) or vLLM (NVFP4)", source: wesche.com/dgx/).
+Since there is currently no NVFP4 version in the official Ornith HuggingFace collection, it appears wesche did their own NVFP4 quantization for measurement.
+If an official NVFP4 version comes out for Ornith, it would be on track to reach the 60 tok/s range for the 35B class.
+Separately measuring Nemotron 3 Nano 30B-A3B-NVFP4 on my local DGX Spark gives 59.81 tok/s (same 30B class MoE Active 3B + NVFP4), which is consistent with wesche's order of magnitude.

-At this point, the "Japanese performance" and "speed/balance" picture for Ornith 1.0 9B / 35B is complete.
-Finally, let's look at agentic task suitability from both my own BFCL v4 evaluation and the official LP's Terminal-Bench / SWE-Bench / ClawEval scores.
+By this point, both "Japanese performance" and "speed / balance" for Ornith 1.0 9B / 35B have been covered.
+Finally, let's look at agentic task suitability from both my own BFCL v4 evaluation and the Terminal-Bench / SWE-Bench / ClawEval scores from the official LP.

-Phase E — Measuring Ornith 9B's Tool Calling Aptitude with BFCL v4
+Phase E — Measuring Ornith 9B's Tool Calling Suitability with BFCL v4

-BFCL (Berkeley Function Calling Leaderboard) is the industry de-facto evaluation benchmark for measuring Tool Use / Function Calling capability.
-The latest v4 covers over 20 categories, from single-turn simple variants to parallel, irrelevance reject, live (real-world queries), multi_turn, and web_search.
+BFCL (Berkeley Function Calling Leaderboard) is the industry de facto evaluation benchmark for measuring Tool Use / Function Calling capability.
+The latest v4 covers more than 20 categories, from single-turn simple types to parallel, irrelevance reject, live (real-world queries), multi_turn, and web_search.

-Since Ornith is not registered in the BFCL catalog, I rewrote vLLM's --served-model-name to Qwen/Qwen3-8B and reused BFCL's Qwen/Qwen3-8B-FC handler.
-Since it's based on Qwen 3.5, the chat template is the same type, and the handler's _format_prompt works without issues.
-I used --skip-server-setup + REMOTE_OPENAI_BASE_URL to point directly to the external vLLM endpoint.
+Since Ornith is not registered in the BFCL catalog, I rewrote vLLM's --served-model-name to Qwen/Qwen3-8B and borrowed the Qwen/Qwen3-8B-FC handler from BFCL.
+Since it's Qwen 3.5-based, the chat template is identical, and the handler's _format_prompt works without issue.
+I used --skip-server-setup + REMOTE_OPENAI_BASE_URL to point directly at the external vLLM endpoint.

-Running 8 categories — simple_python / multiple / parallel / parallel_multiple / irrelevance / live_simple / live_relevance / live_parallel — with 1,514 items in parallel using num_threads=4, it completed in 1 hour 42 minutes.
+I ran 8 categories and 1,514 items — simple_python / multiple / parallel / parallel_multiple / irrelevance / live_simple / live_relevance / live_parallel — in parallel with num_threads=4, completing the run in 1 hour and 42 minutes.

 Here are the results for Ornith 1.0 9B: